State TV: Recalled Iranian diplomat to Yemen dies of COVID

 Houthi spokesman and chief negotiator Mohammed Abdul-Salam offered his condolences on Monday.
 He said earlier this week that the ambassador had departed Sanaa on an Iraqi flight made possible despite a Saudi air blockade on the capital through “an Iranian-Saudi understanding via Baghdad.”

 Citing anonymous Middle Eastern and Western officials, the Wall Street Journal reported that Irloo’s influence had stirred resentment among the rebels who were apparently seeking more distance from Tehran.
-The officials told the Journal that Irloo had shown no signs of serious illness from COVID-19.
+The officials told the Journal that Irloo had shown no serious symptoms of COVID-19.

-Not much is publicly known about Irloo, but the U.S. State Department under then-President Donald Trump described him as a member of Iran’s powerful paramilitary Revolutionary Guard.
-Tehran named him its ambassador to Houthi-controlled swaths of the country in October of last year.
+Not much is publicly known about Irloo, but the U.S. State Department under former President Donald Trump described him as a member of Iran’s powerful paramilitary Revolutionary Guard.
+Tehran named him its ambassador to the Houthi-controlled Yemeni capital last October.

 Iran’s semiofficial ISNA news agency on Tuesday praised Irloo as a “friend and comrade” of Gen. Qassem Soleimani, the powerful leader of the Guard’s expeditionary Quds Force who was killed in an American drone strike in Baghdad last year.